google/guava/README-typetools.md

 To update to a newer version of the upstream library
 ----------------------------------------------------

+This must be done on a CSE machine, which has access to the necessary passwords.

 In the upstream repository, find the commit corresponding to a public release.

 Date of release: https://github.com/google/guava/releases